This is a guide covering inbound and content marketing tips.

 The most common analytics platforms for websites include Google Analytics and Google Search Console.

-For social media, each channel has their own in-platform analytics tools.
+For social media, each channel has its own in-platform analytics tools.

 If you are posting on both social media and your website (which is what I suggest), then you should be checking the in-platform social media analytics at least once a week.